 Refers to those people who use a website or those who are participants or subjects of research studies.

 It represents the purposeful choices a user makes with website content.
 Engagement is how people get value from the site.

 · Eye Tracking

-Specialized hardware and software that tracks users' point of vision on an interface.
-It tracks where users focus their visual attention while viewing an interface.
+Specialized hardware and software that tracks users’ point of vision on an interface.
+Namely, it tracks where users focus their visual attention while viewing an interface.

 · Fishbone Diagram

 A diagram designed to identify cause-and-effect relationships between factors in a given situation.
-It is made up of a "head", which states a problem, and bones along the spine that represent factors and categories of factors.
+In short, it consists of a “head”, which states a problem, and bones along the spine that represent factors and categories of factors.

 · Fitts’ Law